phil-opp/blog_os/posts/DRAFT-allocating-frames.md

     start: 0x0, length: 0x9fc00
     start: 0x100000, length: 0x7ee0000
 ```
 So we have one area from `0x0` to `0x9fc00`, which is a bit below the 1MiB mark.
 The second, bigger area starts at 1MiB and contains the rest of available memory.
-The area from `0x9fc00` to 1MiB is not available.
-For example the VGA text buffer at `0xb8000` is in that area.
+The area from `0x9fc00` to 1MiB is not available since it contains for example the VGA text buffer at `0xb8000`.
 This is the reason for putting our kernel at 1MiB and not at e.g. `0x0`.

 If you give QEMU more than 4GiB of memory by passing `-m 5G`, you get another unusable area below the 4GiB mark.
 This memory is normally mapped to some hardware devices.
 See the [OSDev Wiki][Memory_map] for more information.